Do you know someone who is suffering from domestic violence?

 Family Court - the remedies available in the family court are against Associated Persons.
 The term is defined in the legislation but essentially means that the perpetrator is someone who is or has been in a close and intimate relationship with you.
 These are generally partners or people to whom one is related or with whom one was living.
 It could be an adult child or the parent of a child.
-If a couple have lived in the name household they will be an Associated Person. " Cohabitants" includes both heterosexual and same sex couples.
+If a couple has lived in the name household they will be an Associated Person. " Cohabitants" includes both heterosexual and same-sex couples.

 I need an occupation order - I have nowhere else to live - the house belongs to my partner.

 It is possible to get an occupation order even if you are not the owner or tenant of the property.
 Such orders are short-term remedies and are time-limited.
 They are designed to give couples a breathing space to decide on what they are going to do next. on what they are going to do next.
 The court will not order one partner to vacate a property permanently under the terms of an injunction but will make a temporary order which might last typically 3 months, 6 months or occasionally longer.

 However, where there are children there may be other long term solutions to the housing issue.